Last Updated on February 22, 2021 by Dani

 Seeing monks everywhere is normal, regular, every day life in Thailand.
 Not just in temples, either.
 It’s quite normal to chat with them on the bus, see them buying iPods, carrying laptops or on their Blackberries in traffic on their motor scooters.

-Real ones, however, are rare.
+Real elephants, however, are rare.

 In Thailand, public transport can vary from Bangkok’s ultra-modern sky train to traditional cycle rickshaws.

-Thais love Foursquare!
+Thailand fun fact: Thais love Foursquare!
 There is always at least one person checked-in at restaurants, bars, coffee shops, even temples or bus stations – they love it so much, we’ve even seen Foursquare t-shirts at markets.
 When tips are in English, we get great local tips this way.

 We’ve all heard of Thai massage, but had no idea how seriously Thais are about any kind of massage.
 Foot, back, shoulders, neck, Thais love to get a massage on a trip through the market.
-Fish spas are a freaky but fabulous Thai institution.

 Distracted by beaches or sightseeing, tourists in most countries might not even know the name of the country’s leader, let alone be able to pick him/her out of a line-up.
 Not in Thailand, where His Majesty King Bhumibol Adulyadej waves down from posters and billboards literally all over the place.
 In fact, there is also a film of scenes from throughout the King’s life played to a standing audience before every movie shown in Thailand cinemas, too.